calogica/calogica.com/_posts/2019-12-08-nfl-4thdown-attempts.md

 {: .notice--info}
 Please note that this isn't a football or a sports analytics blog.
 While I attempt to bring as much domain knowledge into any analysis, the point of these posts is to present analytical concepts, not to compete with ESPN.com.
 Having said that, I'd love your [feedback](/about) on how to improve this analysis if you know your way around football stats.

-## What are 4th Down Attempts and Conversions?
+## What are Fourth Down Attempts and Conversions?

 ![NFL Fourth Down](/assets/images/nfl-fourth-down.jpg)